 All Honors College Experiential Learning Opportunities must address one or more of the six Honors College Student Learning Outcomes.
 The outcomes are:

-Erin Maitland is the Assitant Director of Community Engagement in the Honors College and approves all HELO opportunities.
-Students interested in HELOs should contact Erin Maitland.
+Julian Zabalbeascoa is the honors point person for all HELO opportunities.
+Students interested in HELOs should contact Julian.

 To complete an Honors Experiential Learning Opportunity (HELO), a student must:

 ***Note if you waived H1 and H2, you CAN NOT use a HELO to cover an H. You must have 18 credits of honors coursework to graduate with Commonwealth Honors.

 Step 1: Meet with Julian Zabalbeascoa before completing the HELO application.

 Step 2: Fill out and submit the associated Honors Experiential Learning application.
 Depending on the experience, a student must find a mentor or contact a HELO liaison connected to that experience and obtain their signature.
 Email a copy of the application to email@example.com.
 You will receive a confirmation email once the HELO has been approved.

 Step 3: Complete 100 hours of the Honors Experiential Learning experience.
 This can be done in a semester or spread out over a year.